I desire to live my life in Liminal Space. The in between. The betwixt. The unknown.

-Author and theologian Richard Rohr describes Liminal Space as: “where we are betwixt and between the familiar and the completely unknown.
+Author Richard Rohr describes Liminal Space as: “where we are betwixt and between the familiar and the completely unknown.
 There alone is our old world left behind, while we are not yet sure of the new existence.
 That’s a good space where genuine newness can begin.
 Get there often and stay as long as you can by whatever means possible…This is the sacred space where the old world is able to fall apart, and a bigger world is revealed.
 If we don’t encounter liminal space in our lives, we start idealizing normalcy.
 The threshold is God’s waiting room.
 Here we are taught openness and patience as we come to expect an appointment with the divine Doctor.”

 Anxiety is one of the most distressing moods that we experience.
 We address anxiety issues in therapy using an approach called Cognitive Behavioural Therapy.